ToshioCP/Gtk4-tutorial/gfm/sec30.md

 If your distribution supports GTK 4, using `g_app_info_launch_default_for_uri` is convenient.
 The function automatically determines the default application from the file and launches it.
-For example, if the file is text, then it launches gedit with the file.
+For example, if the file is text, then it launches GNOME text editor with the file.
 Such feature comes from desktop.

 ## Compilation and execution